 #1 tip to cheap flights to Mexico

 Want even better deals?
-Consider Going’s premium version for just $49/year.
-Just one discounted flight pays for the subscription several times over.
-Try their 14-day free trial, and if you love it as much as I do, use my exclusive code JON20 for a 20% discount.
-For incredible business class deals, sign up for the Elite version, which has saved me over $7k this year.
-Trust me, it’s a game changer!
+Going’s premium version costs $49/year and one discounted flight pays for itself several times over.
+Try their 14-day free trial, and if you love it, use my code JON25 for 25% off.
+For business class deals, sign up for the Elite version, which has saved me over $7k this year.
+Trust me, it’s worth it.

 1. 🇲🇽 Cancún International Airport (CUN)